EthanEFung/liars-dice/README.md

 2. needing a channel that manages all current websocket connections
 3. some sort of dispatcher that sends messages to all current connections
 4. redis storage to store session data

+# TODOs
+- [ ] create a more robust "hosting" system so that users may be able to pass the host responsibilities to another user within a room